bwolf/gandi-dns-update/README.md

 - only Gandi is supported

+## Building

+    cargo build --release

+## Container Images
+Please find container images on [docker hub](https://hub.docker.com/r/bwolf/gandi-dns-update).
+An automatic build is configured for HEAD as `:latest` and RELEASES as numbered tags.

 ## Configuration

-The following environment variables must be given:
+The following environment variables are understood:

 - `GANDI_API_KEY` :: Gandi Live DNS API key
 - `DOMAIN_IP` :: Optionally disable current dynamic IP lookup and use this IP address